othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 ✅ Red agent for attack simulation
-✅ Python-based poller with comprehensive service monitoring ✅ Web dashboard via overseer to track service health and agent logs
+✅ Python-based poller with comprehensive service monitoring ✅ Web dashboard via overseer to track service health and agent logs ✅ Improved log formatting with ANSI codes and Docker timestamp stripping

 ## Monitoring The Demo